 Abstract

 Over the past decades, numerous species have change in size, with these changes hypothesised to be driven, at least partly, by climate change.
 The Alpine regions show fast increase in temperatures, and therefore we investigated how the body mass of 5635 juvenile Alpine chamois (Rupicapra rupicapra) harvested at 1.5 years of age in the Swiss Alps (Ticino canton) changed in relation to temperature from 1992 to 2018.
-Using the R package climwin, we found that temperatures during the early lactation period (May 9th - July 2nd), and to a lesser extent temperature during the summer when they were harvested (May 2nd until July 21st), had the strongest impact on the growth of chamois during their first 1.5 years of life, with warmer temperatures associated with slower growth.
+We found that temperatures during the early lactation period (May 9th - July 2nd), and to a lesser extent temperature during the summer when they were harvested (May 2nd until July 21st), had the strongest impact on the growth of chamois during their first 1.5 years of life, with warmer temperatures associated with slower growth.
 We then show that, from 1992 to 2018, juvenile chamois shrank by 2.97kg while temperatures between May and July raised by 1.7°C. Finally, the analysing of year-detrended mass and temperature data strongly supports the hypothesis that the increases in temperature during growth is responsible for the decrease in body mass of juvenile chamois.
 Altogether, our results suggest that the rising temperatures in the Alpine regions could have significant consequences on the ecology and evolution of wild ungulates.

 Introduction

 As global changes induced by human activities accelerate, many species are undergoing phenotypic changes to adapt to their new environment (Hetem et al. 2014), with changes in their distribution and abundance, phenology, and morphology.
 One frequently reported response to climate warming is the change in animal body size and shape (Gardner et al. 2011; Sheridan and Bickford 2011; Ryding et al. 2021) since morphology has consequences on thermoregulation (Speakman and Król 2010).
 Indeed, a shrinking in body size leads to a larger surface-area-to-volume ratio, which allows animals to dissipate heat more efficiently in warmer environments (known as the Bergman rule; Bergmann 1847).
-In addition to heat dissipation, global warming is likely affecting body size through food availability and quality changes.
+In addition to heat dissipation, global warming is likely affecting body size through food availability and quality changes (REF?).
 Heat dissipation and nutrition is likely driving the phenotypic responses observed in free-living animals jointly (Gardner et al. 2011).
 This might be especially true in mammals where ambient temperature and the ability to dissipate heat have been demonstrated to constrain maternal milk production and offspring growth (Speakman and Król 2010; Simons et al. 2011).